 The project will allow the team in Network Rail’s Southern region to analyse insights from tens of thousands of HSE records to reveal findings that can’t be identified with the human eye.

 The COMET Signals system was trained using STC INSISO’s many years of working in multi-industry incident prevention and recognises industry specific terminology and extract conclusions from the natural language in any report.
 Users can then refer to a carefully designed dashboard which displays findings through a range of lenses, suggesting areas for improvement, and even providing guidance for powerful preventive actions.

 Two other major organisations have committed to take part in pilot projects for COMET Signals – international engineering and construction company, McDermott, and The Coca Cola Company in India, Turkey and France.

-“The project will allow a fantastic team of Network Rail stakeholders to analyse insights from tens of thousands of HSE records that includes details of hazards, topiccorelation, severity, and of course root cause.
+“The project will allow a fantastic team of Network Rail stakeholders to analyse insights from tens of thousands of HSE records that include details of hazards, topic corelation, severity, and of course root cause.
 We look forward to working with the team to discover more of what remains invisible to the unassisted human eye.”

 COMET Signals is the latest addition to STC INSISO’s suite of COMET incident investigation tools.
-The team behind the product have a combined total of more than 400 years’ experience in incident investigation and root cause learning and are committed to working with clients to reduce incidents,non-compliances, and loss.
+The team behind the product has a combined total of more than 400 years of experience in incident investigation and root cause learning and is committed to working with clients to reduce incidents, non-compliances, and loss.

 The pilot project will run until the end of 2022 and the official COMET Signals launch will follow.